Here is our list of the top causes of employee turnover.

 Employee turnover is the rate at which employees leave an organization.
 Reasons behind employee turnover include lack of growth and progression, inadequate compensation, and inefficient management.
+Understanding the causes of high staff turnover can help managers know how it affects the company.

 This article includes: